CheapPizza/FreqGenAndroid/README.md

 ## Features

-- Currently only sine wave is working.
+- Generates a sine wave that should be as loud as possible
 - Adjustable frequency from 1Hz to 20kHz
 - Lightweight